|Add to your personal catalog|

 - Most students engage in some form of research as early as their freshmen year

-- Our students have the opportunity to do “research abroad” at places like Palacký University in Olomouc (Czech Republic) or Fachhochschule Münster (Münster University of Applied Sciences in Germany).
+- Our students have the opportunity to do “research abroad” at places like University of SS.
+Cyril and Methodius in Trnava (Slovakia) or Fachhochschule Münster (Münster University of Applied Sciences in Germany).

 CH-105 Organic Chemistry Concepts I (Fall; Yearly; 3.00 Credits; N) An introduction to the principles and methodology of chemistry as revealed particularly by the behavior of compounds of carbon (organic compounds).
 Topics treated include matter and its properties, atomic and molecular structure, elementary thermodynamics, kinetics and spectroscopy, as well as the reactivity of simple organic systems.